AntarEspadas/minecraft-movie-player/README.md

     $ python -m pip install minecraft-movie-player

 **Basic usage**
+The program can be called from a command line with

+    $ mc-movie

+or, alternatively, with

+    $ python -m minecraft_movie_player

 The easiest way to generate the necessary files is through the sub command `all` provided by the cli, like so:

     $ mc-movie all OUTPUT_FOLDER -v VIDEO